 We are practitioners of Chinese medicine.
 This means we do acupuncture, but that is not all!
-We have many tools in our tool belts and many approaches to fit your wellness needs.
+We have many tools in our tool box and many approaches to accomplish your wellness goals.

 Don’t like needles?
 You aren’t the only one.
-Although, acupuncture is one of the primary modalities, there are other very powerful ways to treat without a single pin prick.
+We like to point out here that we feel the term “needle” is a misnomer.
+Acupuncture “needles” are as fine as horsehair and incredibly bendable.
+A whopping 20 of these pins can fit inside of a single hypodermic needle (the needles used to inject medication).
+Although, acupuncture is one of the primary modalities, there are other very powerful ways to treat without a single pinprick.
 A&A brings to bear all things Chinese medicine.

-Below is a list of the most common treatment modalities, if clinically indicated, will be a part of your treatment plan.
+Below is a list of the most common treatment modalities that will be a part of your treatment plan if clinically indicated.
 Please contact us If you have questions or are just curious about any of the modalities.
 We love talking about any and all of it!

-A simple definition of acupuncture/acupressure is utilizing a needle or pressure to stimulate a healing response from the body.
+A simple definition of acupuncture/acupressure is utilizing a needle/pressure to an acupoint to stimulate a healing response from the body.
 Responses include: